sarahdepalo/sarahdepalo/README.md

 ## Hi there, I'm Sarah! 👋

-I'm currently attending DigitalCrafts full-stack web developer bootcamp.
+I'm currently attending DigitalCrafts full-stack bootcamp and am loving the challenge and learning something new each day.
 I enjoy working with all things CSS as well as debugging and working with data and APIs.
 I don't have a ton of spare time outside of homework and class, but you can usually find me cooking new recipies, reading manga, and petting every dog I see.

 ### Languages and Tools:
 ![programming languages](https://user-images.githubusercontent.com/80724077/124001614-d23bdd00-d9a2-11eb-953f-b21423cca8fe.png)